Is Travelling the Maldives on Budget Possible?

 I’d had a wonderful day on the island and was treated to a lovely sunset on the way out.

-In the 4 days I was in the Maldives, I made it to 5 islands and managed to meet some cool locals along the way.
+In the 4 days I was travelling the Maldives on a budget, I made it to 5 islands and managed to meet some cool locals along the way.
 The best part is that I spent under US$20 for all transport and food.
 This is due in part to the awesome hospitality of my host who always wanted to cook for me or take me places on his bike.
 All up, that’s less than US$200 for the whole trip, including airfares.
 So it turns out that travelling the Maldives on a budget is surprisingly easy!

 Want to see more island travels?
 Check out our

-If you’ve loved all the pretty pictures from the beautiful Maldives, please tell your friends about it and click the picture you like to Pin It for later! :o)
+If you’ve loved all the pretty pictures from the beautiful Maldives in this travelling the Maldives on a budget post, please tell your friends about it and click the picture you like to Pin It for later! :o)